onthegocode/AcceptBlueiFrameWrapper/README.md

 ```

 ## Sample Code:
-In this example the verifying and saving of the card as a token is done also the charging of the token is done as well.
-For this example to work you must first submit the card form and once a JSON response is recieved ('it will show in the console'), input your amount and charge the token, a response will be sent back ('it will show in the console').
-In this example its a click event for the charge, but would recommend a submit event to prevent double charging a token.
+In this example, the verifying and saving of the card as a token is done also the charging of the token is done as well.
+For this example to work you must first submit the card form and once a JSON response is received ('it will show in the console'), input your amount and charge the token, and a response will be sent back ('it will show in the console').
+In this example, it's a click event for the charge but would recommend a submit event to prevent double charging a token.

 Please provide your own Public Source Key.